Sumter's Iris Festival is South Carolina's oldest continuous festival and is consistently ranked among the top festivals in the Southeast.

 - What are the dates for the Iris Festival?

 The Iris Festival is held annually over Memorial Day Weekend (Thursday, Friday, Saturday and Sunday).
+In 2020 the dates are May 21-24.
 The opening ceremony will take place at 6 PM on Thursday evening, followed immediately by our annual fundraiser, the Taste of the Gardens, where there is a $5 admission and entertainment until 9 PM.
 Bring a blanket or lawn chair, but no coolers allowed.
 Food and beverage available for purchase.
 All other vendors and activities are open Friday and Saturday from 10 AM - 6 PM and Sunday from 10 AM - 5 PM.

 - Is there a charge for admission or parking?